bbalog87/bsle_amr_manuscript/README.md

+# AMR and BSLE Epidemiological Analysis

+## Overview
+This repository contains the **data analysis scripts and resources** for the study on antimicrobial resistance (AMR) and extended-spectrum beta-lactamase-producing Enterobacteriaceae (BSLE) in relation to human-wildlife interactions.
+The study investigates the prevalence of **multidrug resistance (MDR) and BSLE carriage** and evaluates key risk factors such as socio-demographic factors and wild animal consumption.

+The analysis follows **reproducible research principles** using Python for data processing, statistical modeling, and visualization.

 **Title:** Zoonotic Transmission and Antimicrobial Resistance: The Role of Human-Wildlife Interactions in the Spread of Extended-Spectrum Beta-Lactamase-Producing Enterobacteriaceae (BSLE)

 **Abstract**